Does Your Pool Meet The Safety Standards?

 Drowning is one of the leading causes of death in Queensland for children under five, and compliant pool fencing, along with active supervision and learning to swim, can save lives.

+Since December 2015, all regulated Queensland swimming pools are required to meet the single swimming pool barrier standards.
 Information is available from Queensland Building and Construction Commission to help home owners to assess their pools for compliance.
 Pool owners can also check the website to ensure their pool is registered.

 The single standard is designed to increase pool safety and simplify pool safety laws, which previously included 11 different safety standards.